Large deviations in non-Markovian stochastic epidemics

-In Fig.~\ref{fig4}(a,b) we show how the shape parameter $\alpha$ affects the metastable mean~(\ref{meannonmar}) and its standard deviation~(\ref{nonmarsig}), both normalized by their Markovian values ($x_i^*(1)=1/3$, $\sigma(1)\approx0.0258$ for $R_0=1.5$).
-As $\alpha$ decreases, the mean drastically decreases and the variance increases; this is since the typical time between recovery events gets shorter as the WT distribution becomes wider and more skewed.
-The opposite occurs for $\alpha>1$; for $\alpha\to\infty$, the mean approaches $x_i^*(\infty)/x_i^*(1)\simeq (1-\ln 2 / R_0)/(1/3)\simeq 1.614$.
-Near the bifurcation, the mean vanishes and the WKB approximation breaks down.
+where we have used Eq.~(\ref{eq:analytical_memf}).
+At $\alpha=1$, the Markovian result is recovered, $\sigma^2\!=\!1/(NR_0)$.
+As $\alpha$ increases, typical fluctuations can greatly increase, making disease clearance more likely.
+In Fig.~\ref{fig3}(a,b) we show how the shape parameter $\alpha$ affects the metastable mean~(\ref{meannonmar}) and its standard deviation~(\ref{nonmarsig}), both normalized by their Markovian values [$x_i^*(\alpha\!=\!1)\!=\!1/3$, $\sigma(\alpha\!=\!1)\!\simeq\!0.026$ for $R_0=1.5$].
+As $\alpha$ increases, the mean decreases drastically~\cite{van2013non,boguna2014simulating}, and the variance increases; this occurs since the typical time between infection events gets longer as the WT distribution becomes narrower.
+At $\alpha\to 0$, the times between infection events is very short and the mean approaches $1$, while the variance approaches $0$.

-The dependence of the variance on $\alpha$ as observed in Fig.~\ref{fig4}(b) can be explained by looking at the right-hand-side of Eq.~(\ref{nonmarsig}), where the standard deviation is expressed as a function of the mean $x_i^*$ and $\alpha$, assuming the effect of non-Markovianity on the mean is corrected by adjusting $R_0$~\footnote{Notably, the dependence of $\sigma$ on $x_i^*$ and $\alpha$ remains identical also when infection is gamma-distributed and recovery is exponential, even though $x_i^*$ changes in that case.}.
-This reveals three effects shaping $\sigma$.
-The first and strongest is the monotone relation $\sigma\sim\sqrt{1-x_i^*}$, dominating the behavior.
-The second stems from non-Markovianity, $\sigma\sim\left[2\alpha(1-2^{-1/\alpha})\right]^{-1/2}$; it reinforces the main effect in the non-Markovian recovery case of increase of $\sigma$ as $\alpha$ is decreased (but partially opposes it for non-Markovian infection, see SI, Sec.~C).
-The third arises from WKB breakdown: as $x_i^*$ approaches $0$, the monotone relation fails, and $\sigma$ begins to decrease with $x_i^*$, as fluctuations near $0$ are constrained by the boundary (similarly as when $x_i^*$ approaches $1$).
+The dependence of the variance on $\alpha$ as observed in Fig.~\ref{fig3}(b) can be explained by looking at the right-hand-side of Eq.~(\ref{nonmarsig}), where the standard deviation is expressed as a function of the mean $x_i^*$ and $\alpha$ (\black{instead of $R_0$ and $\alpha$})~\footnote{Notably, the dependence of $\sigma$ on $x_i^*$ and $\alpha$ remains identical also when infection is exponential and recovery is gamma-distributed, even though $x_i^*$ changes in that case.}.
+This reveals two effects shaping $\sigma$.
+The first and strongest is the monotone relation $\sigma\!\sim\!\sqrt{1\!-\!x_i^*}$, dominating the behavior.
+The second effect stems from non-Markovianity, $\sigma\!\sim\!\left[2\alpha(1\!-\!2^{-1/\alpha})\right]^{-1/2}$; for non-Markovian infection, it partially opposes the main effect of increase in $\sigma$ as $\alpha$ is increased; yet, it reinforces the main effect in the case of non-Markovian recovery (see SI, Sec.~\black{E}).
+Notably, as $x_i^*$ approaches $0$, the WKB approximation is expected to break down as the action is no longer large.
+This effect is more evident for non-Markovian recovery, see SI, Sec.~E.